nsaboo/prototype-pe/README.md

 - login to aws console
 - launch EC2 instances (as per suggested region, selected Mumbai)
-- create key for the new region if doesn't exist
+- create key for the new region if doesn't exist (lets say as USERKEY.pem)
-- download and chmod 400 <user-key>.pem
+- download and chmod 400 USERKEY.pem
-- cp <user-key>.pem to ~/.ssh/
+- cp USERKEY.pem to ~/.ssh/
-- ssh-add ~/.ssh/<user-key>.pem
+- ssh-add ~/.ssh/USERKEY.pem
 - launch as many T2 micro instances as per your Architecture
 - install Docker (read the below Docker section)
 - create Security Groups as needed per your Architecture and apply to each of the T2 EC2 instances